Orgzales/UnityShowerTrauma/README.md

 	- Rename scripts debugs in event manager
 	- Get events testing correctly on insane and dirty meter
 	- Create more events to test randomness
-	- Create test assets for now till we get them from blender

 # Step 2:
 	- Create a pull manager script where I can pull all the items from the scene
 		- Main focus: